 Want to learn more about Teaching English Abroad?

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.

 - Top 10 Must Bring Travel Gadgets of 2017

 - 10 Best Job Markets for Teaching Abroad in 2017

 - Want to Teach English in Europe?
 Go East, My Friend!

 About the Author: Christie Koness

 Christie has just returned home from taking a year off and traveling the world with her husband.
-She has been working at ITA for over 5 years on the Student Affairs Team.
+She has been working at ITA for over 5 years.
+We are ecstatic to have her back in Chicago.